AmirrezaFarnamTaheri/StreamlineVPN/README.md

 [](https://www.google.com/search?q=https://github.com/AmirrezaFarnamTaheri/CleanConfigs-SubMerger/actions)
 [](https://opensource.org/licenses/MIT)

-Welcome to the VPN Subscription Merger\!
+Welcome to the VPN Subscription Merger!
 This project provides a powerful Python script that automatically fetches VPN configurations from over 470 public sources, tests their connectivity, and merges them into a single, performance-sorted subscription link for use in your favorite VPN client.
+It can even save incremental batches while running so you always have up-to-date results.

 This guide is designed for **everyone**, from absolute beginners with no coding experience to advanced users who want full automation.

-## 📖 Table of Contents

 ## 📖 Table of Contents